 Which One Is Best With Pedals?

-There are a lot of players who use pedals to create their distortion sound, and in this case, you may want the one with better clean tones.
+There are a lot of players who use pedals to create their distortion sound.
+In this case, you may want the one with better clean tones.
 Both companies make great pedal platform amplifiers ready for the task.

 For Marshall amps, I would recommend looking at: